Lynette Long: Mathematics Education

-U.S. politics
+U.S. Politics

 Long has written numerous editorials on American politics published in newspapers around the country.
-Long was very active in the 2008 and 2016 Hillary Clinton Campaigns for the Presidency.
-In 2008 Long was an active blogger for Hillary and wrote a definitive piece on the impact of the caucuses on the outcome of the primary.
-In 2016 Long was the HRC Super Volunteers Florida State Captain.
+Long was active in the 2008 and 2016 Hillary Clinton Campaigns for the Presidency.
+In 2008, Long was an active blogger for Hillary and wrote a definitive piece on the impact of the caucuses on the outcome of the primary.
+In 2016, Long was the HRC Super Volunteers Florida State Captain.
 She worked in grassroots organizing everywhere from Panama City to Key West.
 A member of the Hillary for America Florida Leadership Committee for the 2016 Presidential Campaign, Long also was elected as an at-large delegate for the State of Florida to the 2016 Democratic National Convention.